miladnazar/Unit1Homework/README.md

 The more options a website has for their consumers to use then it will be used by the consumer automaticaly.
 I personally use both Stripe and PayPal on a daily bases at work.
 Without a doubt I would say that PayPal is easier to use than Stripe and funds are more accessible.

-* **What technologies would this additional product or service utilize?**
+* **What technologies would this additional product or service utilize?** The instant transfer technology needs to be utilized.

-* Why are these technologies appropriate for your solution?
+* **Why are these technologies appropriate for your solution?** This is appropriate because people or businesses would want to receive their money as soon as it is paid by the customer.

 ## References